schliebe/CS-Replay-Editor/README.md

 ### Planned features
 - Possibility to load and save drivers and cars as presets
-- Complete list of designs and their names
+- Complete list of designs and their names\
+  (There is no complete list of names available at the moment.
+Changes are still possible as well)
 - Improved interface
 - Design preview (maybe even with the selected colors)